AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ![overview of GPTs in the OpenAI platform](./OpenAI_Polka.png)

-In the figure, there are shown at the bottom the user main actions that will trigger the iteraction with the PolkaAirdrop GPT AI:
+In the figure, there are shown at the bottom the user main actions that will trigger the iteraction with the PolkaAirdrop GPT:
 * _How do I create an airdop for my project?_.
-In this action the GPT AI will guide through the different steps to set up the airdrop such as defining the project manager address, the project prompt NFT, the requisites for ambassadors to get rewarded the NFT, the duration of the airdrop, and so on.
+In this action the GPT will guide through the different steps to set up the airdrop such as defining the project manager address, the project prompt NFT, the requisites for ambassadors to get rewarded the NFT, the duration of the airdrop, among others configurations.

 * _Can you guide me on participation on the airdrop?_.
 This action is foscused to the ambassadors that the GPT AI will inform the ambassadors the actions that they have to perform to gain the NFT reward.

 * _How do I redeem the airdrop?_.
-This is after the ending of the airdrop campaing, ambassadors can can back here to redeempt the NFT based on their posts performed in the Twitter social network.
+This is after the ending of the airdrop campaing, ambassadors can come back here to redeempt the NFT based on their posts performed in the Twitter social network.

 * _What are the current airdrops on the Polkadot network?_.
 This is informative of the current ongoing airdrop that ambassadors can participate to promote the Polkadot project.